GIS user interface

 The interface provides multi-screen support allowing you to use the software more efficiently.
 It allows you to focus on specific features within the software, such as the background mapping or complex 1D networks.

 Access a range of GIS tools and capabilities to create, read, and edit geospatial vector and raster data file formats within a single application.
 These tools can be used to build 2D models or post-process the results of its simulation, removing the need for expensive third-party software.

 The software enables users to build components of 2D models, such as the active area, boundary condition or other topographic features.
 The GIS tools can help with embedding 1D hydraulic structures within a 2D model or create links with 1D river and 1D urban drainage models.
 They can also automatically generate the template of the appropriate attribute table for the user to edit.

 These tools also make it easier to convert and extract data from the result files of a 2D simulation, as well as to manipulate raster and geospatial vector data files.

 Workflows and automation

-We have designed the interface to reduce the time you need to spend on importing data, building small, large and complex models, making local or global changes to your model, setting up and running your simulations, analysing results, and sharing results with colleague or clients.
+We have designed the interface to reduce the time you need to spend on importing data, building models, making local or global changes to your model, setting up and running your simulations, analysing results, and sharing results with colleague or clients.